 As a producer in the Healthcare industry you should be informed correctly about which trade compliance obligations you need to take into account.
 On this page you can find a description of these compliance obligations with respect to Export documents, Customs, Environmental, VAT & Intrastat declarations.

 For many healthcare products the import duty rates are low or zero, limiting the financial risks.
-Meanwhile, the quality and speed of your import process is very important for this product category.
+Correct HS classification is crucial and the quality & speed of your import process is very important as well for this product category.
 The value of the goods may be high, or you are dealing with expiry dates of your products.
 What is important for you:

 - Insight in your logistics process.
 What are the lead times for each part of your supply chain, where you run risks and where are the opportunities for process optimization.

 - Broker performance.
 Do you check the quality of your broker(s), do they follow your broker instruction?
 Are you sure that they can provide the right documentation for "Proof of Delivery" for using the 0% VAT rate?